(Amazon UK link) |

 This is the last season starring Matt Smith as the Doctor, and the first with Clara (Jenna Coleman) as the Doctor’s companion.
-Each episode is complete in itself - there are no cliffhanging multi-parters - but there’s an overriding story arc about who exactly Clara is; this begins quite early in the season with some interesting and confusing scenarios, and is not resolved until the final episode.
+Each episode is complete in itself.
+There are no cliffhanging multi-parters.
+But there’s an overriding story arc about who exactly Clara is.
+This begins quite early in the season with some interesting and confusing scenarios, and is not resolved until the final episode.

-The first part of this season - five episodes - were broadcast towards the end of 2012; the rest were in 2013.
+The first part of this season - five episodes - were broadcast towards the end of 2012.
+The rest were shown in 2013.
 They followed on from the Christmas 2011 special, ‘The Doctor, the Widow and the Wardrobe’, which ends with the Doctor making a brief visit to Amy and Rory, the Doctor’s married companions from the previous series.
 They then accompany him in the first few episodes of this series, overlapping with the time when Clara’s mysterious presence begins to make itself known.

 There are daleks, aliens, cybermen, weeping angels and dinosaurs in this series, as in previous ones.
 In a sense it’s more of the same kind of story: aliens threaten, the Doctor saves the world (or, for variation, the Universe).
 But then, that’s what Doctor Who fans want.
 I find it astounding that the team continue producing such good scripts with variations on the theme when there’s really only one basic plot.